Psychology Major (M)

 5. Completion of application interview

 Placement into clinical or professional practicum settings requires a student be knowledgeable, confident, and demonstrate the highest potential for success.
-Enrollment in the Psychology Practicum, Research Proposal, and Senior Seminar requires a student to be well-grounded in psychological theory/practice and capable of conducting research in the field.
+Enrollment in the Psychology Practicum, Research Proposal, and Psychology Senior Capstone requires a student to be well-grounded in psychological theory/practice and capable of conducting research in the field.

-Students must meet the requirements above and have no conduct or ethical violations to be granted Senior Status in the Psychology major before they may enroll in Practicum, Research Proposal and Senior Seminar.
+Students must meet the requirements above and have no conduct or ethical violations to be granted Senior Status in the Psychology major before they may enroll in Practicum, Research Proposal and Senior Capstone.

 Plan of Study Grid